matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

 - 🔭 Preparing to start as a SWE Intern at Google.
-- 📘 Reading Computer Networking: A Top Down Approach and learning Kubernetes.
+- 📘 Learning Kubernetes and gRPC.
-- 💼 Working with RevolutionParts.
+- 💼 Working with Google and RevolutionParts.
-- 🏫 Preparing for graduate school.
+- 🏫 Preparing for graduate school at UC San Diego.

 ## Languages, Frameworks, and Technologies